mrthreeplates/TRS-80_floppy_remapper/Board.md

 For Model 4 gate array and Model 4P non-gate array computers, an extra motherboard modification is required.
-The third pin on the output signal header provides the extra signal needed for these computers.
+The third pin on the output signal header provides the extra signal needed for these computers (see the installation instructions for more info).